javiabellan/strive-school-feat-eng/02. Data Cleaning - Missings & Outliers/readme.md

-### Outliers
+## 🔎 Outliers

 Detecting Outliers (very rare values) are also important. (by plotting a box diagram, clipping the variable by some percentil, etc).
 The outliers must be removed from the data so that they do not spoil the models.
 There are also [advanced methods of outlier detection](https://scikit-learn.org/stable/modules/outlier_detection.html) that can be taught.

-### find similar words
+Common **Outliers Detection techniques** are:

+- Standard Deviation
+- Percentiles
+- Isolation Forest: sklearn.ensemble.IsolationForest

+Once they have been detected, we have to handling them.
+Common **Handling Outliers methods** are:
+- Remove them
+- Change to max limit

+## Typos

+At data entry is common to introduce errors.
+This errors are caled typos.
+Detect them and correct them is very important.

 [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) is a package to find similar strings that usually are typos and errors when the data was written.